unitaryfoundation/qlass/paper/paper.md

 3. **`vqe`**: Implements variational algorithms and ansätze.
 4. **`utils`**: Contains utility functions for measurement processing and expectation value calculations.

+The structure can be seen below in the diagram, highlighting the relevant folders and files:

+qlass/
+* docs/
+* examples/
+* notebooks/
+*  qlass/
+    * compiler/
+      * compiler.py
+      * hardware_config.py
+    * quantum_chemistry/
+      * classical_solution.py
+      * hamiltonians.py
+    * tests/
+    * utils/
+      * utils.py
+    * vqe/
+      * ansatz.py
+      * vqe.py
-The implementation leverages several design patterns to ensure extensibility:

-- **Abstract executor interface**: Allows integration with different quantum backends.
-- **Modular ansatz design**: Enables easy addition of new variational forms.
-- **Flexible measurement handling**: Supports multiple output formats from different simulators.
+The implementation leverages several design patterns to ensure extensibility.
+It allows integration with different quantum backends and enables easy addition of new variational forms.
+We also support multiple output formats from different simulator backends.

 # Performance and Validation